Associate Professor of Biology

-"Many human cancers fail to effectively respond to chemotherapy, and cancers that initially respond frequently acquire drug resistance and relapse.
-Our laboratory uses emerging RNAi screening technology combined with murine stem reconstitution and tumor transplantation systems to investigate the genetic basis for intrinsic and acquired chemotherapeutic resistance.
-Our aim is to use these tractable mouse models to identify novel cancer drug targets, as well as strategies for tailoring drug regimens to target protective mechanisms used by cancers to evade and escape cancer therapy."
+"Many human cancers do not respond to treatment, and often times those that initially respond eventually acquire drug resistance.
+Our lab uses high-throughput screening technology in combination with tractable pre-clinical mouse models to investigate basic mechanisms of intrinsic and acquired drug resistance.
+Our goal is to identify novel cancer drug targets, as well as strategies for tailoring drug regimens to target protective mechanisms used by cancers to evade and escape cancer therapy."

-Our lab uses adoptive transfer experiments in the mouse hematopoietic system to model tumor development.
+The Hemann lab makes use of syngeneic tumor transplantation experiments model tumor development and therapeutic response.
 Initially, this work focused on gene overexpression studies involving deregulated oncogenes.
-Subsequently, we have expanded the utility of this adoptive transfer system using stable RNAi.
-Using retroviral infection of small hairpin RNAs (shRNAs) targeting the tumor suppressor p53 into Myc-overexpressing hematopoietic stem cells, we have successfully generated tumors which biochemically and phenotypically suppressed gene expression over extended periods in vivo.
+Subsequently, we have expanded the utility of this adoptive transfer system using stable RNAi and CRISPR.
+Using retroviral infection tumor cells, we have successfully generated tumors which biochemically and phenotypically suppressed gene expression over extended periods in vivo.
 This technology has allowed us to accelerate and expand our analysis of the impact of defined lesions both on tumor onset and therapeutic response.
-Interestingly, different p53 shRNAs produced distinct phenotypes in vivo, ranging from benign lymphoid hyperplasia to highly disseminated lymphomas that paralleled the nullizygous setting.
-In all cases, the severity and type of disease correlated with the extent to which specific shRNAs inhibited p53 activity.
-Therefore, RNAi can stably suppress gene expression in stem cells and reconstituted organs derived from those cells.
-Moreover, intrinsic differences between individual shRNA expression vectors targeting the same gene could be used to create an 'epi-allelic series' for dissecting gene function and tumorigenesis in vivo.
-These experiments demonstrate the potential of RNAi as a tool to study gene function in vivo.

 We have generated several shRNA vectors that mediate resistance to conventional chemotherapeutics in vivo.
 We are currently expanding this approach, through the use of targeted RNAi libraries, to assess the role of thousands of cancer-relevant genes in the response of diverse tumor types to a wide array of chemotherapeutics.
 This strategy allows us to perform genetic screens for mediators of chemotherapeutic response in a relevant therapeutic setting.